 As you all know by now, Oxford has THE shortest terms of any uni in the UK.
 This comes with both benefits and drawbacks, one of which is that we have to move out three times a year.
 Truth be told, no matter how hard you try to mimic the neatness of the parent-packed suitcases you move in with, your stuff WILL end up in bin bags.
 No shade.
 If this is something you want to avoid, and/or you live far away from Hugh's, storage is available (yay!).
-All you need to do is mosey over to the Porter's Lodge and ask for the key to the storage shed.
+All you need to do is to read the Lodge's end of term letter with storage instructions.
+International students are allowed to store up to 5 items.
 Simple!
 Particularly useful if you can't face packing up all of your kitchen kit when you know that you won't be cooking again until you are fending for yourself once the next term begins.
 Also, if you're worried about how to store your belongings, local supermarkets like Tesco always have empty cardboard boxes outside which are ripe for the taking:)) (and free, you won't get stopped don't worry).